karstenes/Karbot/README.md

-This is kbot.
+This is karbot.
-To install either download git, open git shell and execute git clone http://github.com/karstenes/Kbot.git, or click "Download Zip"
+To install either download git, open git shell and execute git clone http://github.com/karstenes/Karbot.git, or click "Download Zip"